kimberli/interviews/README.md

 * `nltk`
 * `requests`
 * `unirest`
+* `networkx`
 * `pdb`
   * `pdb.set_trace()` sets a breakpoint at the current line and gives the user a CLI with which to inspect various objects and their values at runtime.
 Also allows you to continue code execution line by line.
-Use `help` to see a list of the commands usable in the CLI.
 * `pprint`: Pretty Print
   * `pprint.pprint(iter)`: Print out a version of `iter` with JSON-like formatting.
 Useful for inspecting large, deeply nested objects.